cely-tools/Cely/README.md

 **Hit RUN!!**

 ### Handle LoginCallback
 Now how do we get the `username` and `password` from Cely's default LoginViewController?
-It's easy, just pass in a completion block.
+It's easy, just pass in a completion block in the options.

 ```swift